taran317/taran-portfolio/posts/exposurepedia.md

 ## The Result

-The application is currently live at [exposurepedia.org](https://exposurepedia.org/).
-It is currently being adopted by clinicians across the world, and we are so excited to see how it will be used in the future!
+The application is currently live at [https://exposurepedia.herokuapp.com/](https://exposurepedia.herokuapp.com/), but only licensed clinicians are able to access the full application.
+It is currently being adopted by clinicians across the world (as a free resource), and we are so excited to see how it will be used in the future!